 As we look to the year ahead, we will continue to pursue initiatives to drive growth, target new M&A opportunities, reduce debt, and maintain our leadership position in the market segments in which we conduct business to further enhance shareholder value.
-Our Board remains actively focused on overseeing our leadership team, business operations, risk management, talent development, succession planning and the development and execution of our long-term strategy, including the further development of AZZ's role in the global transition to a low carbon economy.
+Our Board remains actively focused on overseeing our leadership team, business operations, risk management, talent development, succession planning and the execution of our longterm strategy.
 We remain committed to advancing ESG initiatives in our operations and providing a sustainable workplace for our employees.

-Finally, we are excited about AZZ's future as we remain committed to providing superior customer service, quality, and operational excellence, while enhancing shareholder value.
-We thank you for your continued investment in and support of AZZ.
+Finally, we are excited about AZZ's future as we remain committed to providing superior customer service and outstanding quality, which are supported by sustainable operational excellence, while enhancing shareholder value.
+We appreciate your continued investment in and support of AZZ.